UnevenSoftware/LeafPic/README.md

 #### Translations

-If you are able to contribute a translation into a language missing from Slide, or spot any room for improvement in an existing translation, we greatly appreciate anything you can assist with!
+If you are able to contribute a translation into a language missing in LeafPic, or any improvement in an existing translation, we greatly appreciate anything you can assist with!

 ####Licensing